tasosalvas/spdiu/README.md

 ## Install flavors and remixes

-With just a bit of configuration, you can use SPDIU to download any of the SPD forks available in the wild!
+With just a bit of configuration, you can use SpdIU to download any of the SPD forks available in the wild!

 # Changelog